Razak09/Azure-Optimizing-ML-Pipline/README.md

 THe best performing model was from the AutoML run - VotingEnsemble classifaction with an accuracy of 91.79%.
 This out performs the scikit-learn Logistic Regression model of the Hyperdrive tuning with an accuracy of 91.54%.
 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 Using the Logistic Regression provided by scikit-learn to train and test the data.
 The data is split was split using 30% as test data and 70% as training set.
 The `inverse of regularization strength` is used.
 This was used to obtain the best hyperparameter for the LogisticRegression within the range of 0.1 and 1.0 in uniform space.
+BanditPolicy BanditPolicy, an early termination policy which is based on slack factor/slack amount and evaluation_interval.
+The ` evaluation_interval = 3, slack_amount = 0.2` However, the policy terminates any runs if the primary metric is not within the specified ``slack factor/slack amount`.
+This is done with respect to the best performinding training model.
+Additionally, hyperparamters used include `estimator=est,hyperparameter_sampling=ps,  max_concurrent_runs=4,  max_total_runs=15,             primary_metric_goal=PrimaryMetricGoal.MAXIMIZE, primary_metric_name='Accuracy'`

 **What are the benefits of the parameter sampler you chose?**
 The Randomsampler was selected and used for tuning hyperparameters.
 Due to the ability of the Randomsampler to select values over a continous range and its ability to support  early termination policies, it is greatly beneficial in selecting the `inverse od regularization strength` to enable us get an exhuastive performance of the Logistic regression model.
+Additionally, the random sampler is computationally cheaper.

 **What are the benefits of the early stopping policy you chose?**
 The early termination policy helps to increase computational efficiency.
 This stops the hyperparameter tuning when ther is consistent poorly performing triaing runs.